 -AUTOCROSS / SLALOM

-The rising popularity of autocross / slalom events in Europe at the time led some more fortunate competitors to make use of Group B cars.
+The rising popularity of autocross / slalom events in Europe at the time of the ban led some more fortunate competitors to make use of top tier four-wheel drive Group B cars.

 The Lancia Delta S4 in particular was said to excel in these types of events.

-Many ex-works WRC cars were subsequently bought by privateers and “recycled” into European Rallycross where they enjoyed much success and cheers from the crowds until their phasing out at the end of 1992.
+Many ex-works WRC cars were subsequently purchased by dealership and privateer teams and “recycled” into European Arena Rallycross where their high horsepower and traction potential made them logical choices.
+These cars enjoyed much success and cheers from the crowds until their phasing out at the end of 1992.

 For detailed Group B era rallycross information, CLICK HERE!